scverse/scverse.github.io/content/people/_index.md

 +++
 title = "People"
-preface = "For people participaing in and interacting with the consortium, there are different roles.
-Core developers are deeply involved in developing and maintaining <span class=\"backticked\">scverse</span> projects.
-Project developers are more focused on individual projects.
-And all this work makes sense only in the context of the larger community of contributors and users of <span class=\"backticked\">scverse</span> projects.
-As we strive to make <span class=\"backticked\">scverse</span> governing and communication as transparent as possible, <a href='https://github.com/scverse/governance' target='_blank'>respective documentation</a> is available for everyone to view and comment."
+preface = "For people participaing in and interacting with the consortium, there are different roles — from core developers to contributors and community memebers.
+As we strive to make <span class=\"backticked\">scverse</span> governing and communication as transparent as possible, <a href='https://github.com/scverse/governance' target='_blank'>respective documentation</a> is available for everyone to view and comment on."

+# ---------- steering committee, in alphabetical order

 [[teams]]
-	name = "Steering committee"
+	name = "Steering Committee"
 	hide = true

 [[teams.members]]